polterguy/polterguy.github.io/documentation/magic.lambda.sockets/index.md

 published to connections explicitly having registered an interest in the `foo.bar` message for our above example, irrelevant of whether the user belongs to the group or not.

-## Meta data
+## Sockets meta data

-This project also allows you to retrieve meta data about currently connected users, through for instance the **[sockets.users]** slot and the **[sockets.users.count]** slot, that will return the username of all currently connected users, and the count matching your specified filter condition.
+Hyperlambda also allows you to retrieve meta data about currently connected users, through for instance the **[sockets.users]** slot and the **[sockets.users.count]** slot, that will return the username of all currently connected users, and the count matching your specified filter condition.
 An example of using it can be found below.